Clifford Irving

-Irving wrote The Hoax (1981), his account of events surrounding the development and sale of the fake autobiography.
+Irving later wrote The Hoax (1981), his account of events surrounding the development and sale of the fake autobiography.
 The book was adapted as a 2006 biopic of the same name starring Richard Gere as Clifford Irving.
-He continued to write and published his later books as e-books available via Kindle and Nook.
+He continued to write and publish books, including his prison journal.

 Early life and writing career

 Irving grew up in New York City, the son of Jay Irving, a Collier's cover artist and the creator of the syndicated comic strip Pottsy, and his wife, Dorothy.
 After graduating in 1947 from Manhattan's selective High School of Music and Art, Irving attended Cornell University.
 He graduated with honors in English.

 Working as a copy boy at The New York Times, Irving wrote his first novel, On a Darkling Plain (1956), published by Putnam.

 Irving completed his second novel, The Losers (1958), while traveling in Europe.
 His third novel, The Valley (1960), is a mythic Western saga, published by McGraw-Hill.

 After returning to Ibiza, Irving became friendly with Hungarian art forger Elmyr de Hory.
 The painter asked him to write a biography, which was published as Fake!
 (1969).
-Irving and de Hory are both featured in Orson Welles's film documentary, F for Fake (1974).
+Irving and de Hory are both featured in Orson Welles's film documentary, F for Fake (1974), which was inspired by both Fake! and the Hughes autobiography affair.

 Personal life

 His first wife was Nina Wilcox.
 Their marriage was annulled in 1952.
 Later, on the Spanish island of Ibiza, he met an Englishwoman, Claire Lydon; they married in 1958 and moved to California.
 She died the following year at Big Sur in an automobile accident on May 8, 1959.

-In 1962, after a year spent traveling around the world and living in a houseboat in Kashmir, Irving moved back to Ibiza with his third wife, Fay Brooke, an English photographic model, and their newborn son, Josh.
+In 1962, after a year spent traveling around the world and living in a houseboat in Kashmir, Irving moved back to Ibiza with his third wife, Fay Desch, an English photographic model, and their newborn son, Josh.
 This marriage ended in divorce.
 In 1967, Irving married Swiss/German artist Edith Sommer.
 They had two sons, John Edmond (aka "Nedsky") and Barnaby.
 He reportedly had a lengthy affair in the 1970s with the Danish actress and singer Nina van Pallandt.

 Irving later married English author Maureen "Moish" Earl.
 From 1984 to 1998 they lived mainly in the mountain town of San Miguel de Allende, Guanajuato, Mexico.
+After divorcing Earl, Irving married an Australian woman, Julie Schall.